Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/DataRegularisation.md

 regularized data set.
 The behavior can be circumvented by applying the more general :py:func:`saqc.interpolateIndex <Functions.saqc.interpolateIndex>`.

+#### Linear Interpolation

 Note, that there is a wrapper available for linear interpolation: :py:func:`saqc.linear <Functions.saqc.linear>`.

-# flags and regularisation
+## Flags and Regularisation

-Since data, that is flagged by a level higher or equal to the passed `to_mask` value (default=BAD), is not regarded [valid](#valid), it can be of advantage to flag data before regularisation to effectively exclude it from the resulting regularily sampled data set.
+Since data, that is flagged by a level higher or equal to the passed `to_mask` value (default=:py:const:~saqc.constants.BAD), is not regarded [valid](#Valid Data) by the applied function, it can be of advantage, to flag data before regularisation in order to effectively exclude it from the resulting regularly sampled data set.
 Lets see an example for the *SoilMoisture* data set.

 ```python
 >>> saqc = saqc.linear('SoilMoisture', target='SoilMoisture_linear', freq='10min')